codeableorg/insights/README.md

 **User can see the top 10 restaurants by the sum of sales**

-As a user I want to use the option #5 of the menu so that I can see the top 10 restaurants by the sum of sales.
+As a user I want to use option #5 of the menu so that I can see the top 10 restaurants by the sum of sales.

 Usage: